playdougher/playdougher.github.io/src/20240719T110717--the-use-of-screenrc-file__screenrc.md

 ### Layout and Groups Management

-Screen has the ability to create window groups, and group groups.
-It helps to organise windows well.
+Screen has the ability to create window groups, and nested groups, helping to organise windows efficiently.
 ```sh
 screen -t "root" //group
 screen -t "two" //group